Mount Kilimanjaro - Machame Route - Tanzania

 |25th December - 3rd January|

 Groups, such as charities or clubs, can easily create their own trip in the Booking Section and personalise any details according to their preference.
-The Booking Page becomes a live trip summary for any number of people in a group, and it allows our staff in Tanzania to monitor the arrangements.
 We also offer group discounts and charity offers so do contact us for details.
+We do not have any contractual restrictions or penalties for charity groups and we can also provide lectures and pre-trip training talks for groups going up Mount Kilimanjaro.

 |10||Either start your safari or depart home.|